 The sale or availability for sale of substantial amounts of our Common Stock could adversely impact its price.
-As described in Note 19 - Related Party Transaction of Part II.
-Item 8.
-Notes to the Consolidated Financial Statements, in August 2020 Mrs. Adams and the Daughters' Trust (of which the daughters of our late founder are beneficiaries) sold 6.9 million shares of Common Stock in a secondary public offering pursuant to a previously disclosed Agreement Regarding Common Stock (the "Agreement") filed as an exhibit to this report.
-After the sale, approximately 5.0 million shares (the "Subject Shares") remain subject to potential sale under the Agreement.
+The Family holds approximately 1.4 million shares of Common Stock (the "Subject Shares") that are subject to an Agreement Regarding Common Stock (the "Agreement") filed as an exhibit to this report.
+The Subject Shares remain subject to potential sale under the Agreement.
 The Agreement generally provides that if a holder of Subject Shares intends to sell any of the Subject Shares, such party must give the Company a right of first refusal to purchase all or any of such shares.
 The price payable by the Company to purchase shares pursuant to the exercise of the right of first refusal will reflect a 6% discount to the then-current market price based on the 20 business-day volume-weighted average price.
 If the Company does not exercise its right of first refusal and purchase the shares offered, such party will, subject to the approval of a special committee of independent directors of the Board of Directors, be permitted to sell the shares not purchased by the Company pursuant to a Company registration statement, Rule 144 under the Securities Act of 1933, or another manner of sale agreed to by the Company.
 Although pursuant to the Agreement the Company will have a right of first refusal to purchase all or any of those shares, the Company may elect not to exercise its rights of first refusal, and if so such shares would be eligible for sale pursuant to the registration rights in the Agreement or pursuant to Rule 144 under the Securities Act of 1933.
 Sales, or the availability for sale, of a large number of shares of our Common Stock could result in a decline in the market price of our Common Stock.

 In addition, our articles of incorporation authorize us to issue 120,000,000 shares of our Common Stock.
-As of May 28, 2022, there were 44,139,524 shares of our Common Stock outstanding.
+As of June 3, 2023, there were 44,184,048 shares of our Common Stock outstanding.
 Accordingly, a substantial number of shares of our Common Stock are outstanding and are, or could become, available for sale in the market.
 In addition, we may be obligated to issue additional shares of our Common Stock in connection with employee benefit plans (including equity incentive plans).